raymondkeogh/doggystyle/README.md

 ----------

-The site must be structured in a way in order to effectively achieve the main goals of the client.
-Working off the list of priorities as well as user stories it was decided that the main focuses of the site will be,
+The site must be structured in a way in order to effectively achieve the clients main goal.
+Taking all the user stories into account it was decided that the main focuses of the site will be,

 1. Call to action – sales message with booking button.

--As the site owner, I would like to offer a portal for clients to book appointments.
+- As the site owner, I would like to offer a portal for clients to book appointments.
--As the site owner, I would like to advertise my contact details and location.
+- As the site owner, I would like to advertise my contact details and location.
 - As an external user, I want to find contact details for a dog groomer.
 - As an external user, I want to make a booking for my dog to be groomed.

 With this in mind we will focus on drawing the eye of the user to the main sales message on the home page, creating an effortless flow towards the initiation of contact.
 Contact details will also be available on the lower left corner and a contact button in the centre of the footer of every page.